deanOfWalls/my_arch_mods/README.md

 - Thumbnailer Script: A script to configure and enhance thumbnail generation for SVG files.
 - Screenshot Script: A custom script for taking screenshots with various options.
+- Git Alias in .bashrc: A custom shell function to streamline Git operations.

 ## Modifications <a name="modifications"></a>